YouTuber deletes channel after being caught coaching her son to cry on camera

 She has since deleted her Instagram account and YouTube channel.

-Ma Cheyenne told Insider: “Getting completely offline, canceling all videos and monetization, and prioritizing my child are all I care about.
+Ms Cheyenne told Insider: “Getting completely offline, canceling all videos and monetization, and prioritizing my child are all I care about.

 “I’m disgusted and horrified at what I did and there is absolutely no excuse.
 It’s terrible on so many levels.
 I love my child more than anything and will regret this moment forever.”